 Expand your world

-Expand your horizons by exploring study abroad opportunities, joining one of our 230 clubs and organizations, getting fit playing intramural or club sports, or participating in our outdoor adventure programming.
-You’ll grow from your interaction with a diverse student body that includes nearly 350 international students along with students of diverse backgrounds from across the nation.
-Whether you want to go Greek or live in one of our unique Living and Learning Communities, you will find plenty of opportunities to live, learn, and grow.
+EKU offers 180 majors (nearly 100 programs with 80 concentration options) at all degree levels as well as a vibrant student life.
+Cheer on 16 NCAA Division I teams.
+Expand your horizons by exploring study abroad opportunities, joining one of 230 student organizations, playing intramural or club sports, and participating in outdoor adventure programming.
+You’ll grow from your interaction with a diverse student body that includes nearly 300 international students from 44 countries along with students from all 50 states.
+Whether you want to go Greek or live in one of 12 unique living and learning communities, you’ll find plenty of opportunities to make friends and grow at EKU.

 See for yourself